(photo © Walter Crump)

 I am a musician and educator who used to do the former full time in the ’90’s, but now does a mix of the two.
 I released a bunch of records in the ’90s under my own name and as half of a duo called the Folk Implosion that I co-founded with Lou Barlow in 1993 and left in 2000.
 I/we worked with both indie and major record labels, including Shrimper, Communion, London, Domino, Interscope, and BMG.
 Folk Implosion songs have been featured on various film soundtracks, (Kids, Adaptation,) soundtrack albums, (American Beauty,) and TV shows, (The People vs. OJ Simpson, NFL on Fox, 20/20, The Today Show.)

 I did not release anything from 2001 – 2013, when I came back with the album Spare Parts in October of that year on the Shrimper label.
 There is a separate page with more information about this album on this website.
-I will be releasing a new album in 2017 that I made with producer Scott Solter and a new backing band called The Cicadas.
+I will be releasing a new album in early September of 2017 that I made with producer Scott Solter and a new backing band called The Cicadas.
 The first track to debut in streaming form, Stock Up All the Prisons, came out via Brooklyn Vegan in April.
 More premieres will follow in the summer leading to a full/physical release in September via Shrimper Records in the US and Arbouse Recordings in France.
 We will be playing shows in Europe and the Midwest and South of the US this summer.
 You can see details about upcoming performances in the Shows and Events page of the site.